wazuh/wazuh-documentation/source/user-manual/agent/agent-management/query-configuration.rst

 Querying the agent configuration
 ================================

-The actual configuration of an agent, or the manager can be queried on demand by clicking on the **IT Hygiene** module or the **Server management** > **Settings** module.
+The actual configuration of an agent, or the manager can be queried on demand by clicking on the **Endpoints summary** module or the **Server management** > **Settings** module.
 From here you will be able to fetch the active configuration in real time.

 .. thumbnail:: /images/kibana-app/features/query-configuration/configuration-section.png
   :title: Query the manager configuration in Wazuh dashboard